dafny-lang/dafny/docs/DafnyRef/Expressions.md

 var m := if x != 0 then 10 / x else 1; // ok, guarded
 ```

-## 22.33.
-Binding If Expression

-TO BE WRITTEN
+TO BE WRITTEN - binding form

 ## 22.34.
 Case Bindings, Patterns, and Extended Patterns {#sec-case-pattern}
 ````grammar